DRMF/DRMF-Seeding-Project/README.md

 This Python code (mostly developed by Kevin Chen) translates Mathematica files to LaTeX.

-The project is currently awaiting approval to be merged into the main branch of the repository.

 ## KLSadd Insertion Project
 `linetest.py` and `updateChapters.py` written by Rahul Shah and Edward Bian